Dark-Knight-Rises/Logseq/pages/Blockchain.md

-- Bitcoin enable a decentralized system for exchange of value
+- LATER Bitcoin enable a decentralized system for exchange of value
-- Validation, Verification, Immutable Recording, and _____ lead to Trust and Security.
+- Validation, Verification, Immutable Recording, and consensus lead to Trust and Security.
+-